prijatelj/sim/README.md

 Sim: Persona Simulator
 =
-Sim, in this current state, is a simple and rough expert system that when given the proper input and output files for the Neural net, will answer questions simply and statically.
-This was in the Spring of 2016, and so a lot has changed in terms of quality of code.
+Sim, in this current state, is a simple and rough multi-layered perceptron neural network that when given the proper input and output files, will map to the corresponding text files of the notes from the Duquesne Artificial Intelligence class.
+This was in the Spring of 2016, so this is old code and old coding style.
 I thought it was important to share this despite its blemishes.

+The initial concept was overly ambitious for a final project of a semester class and does not much match the outcome.
+The AI class was what first introduced me to the power of computers and so my creative mind got carried away.
+This project continues as a side project, but I understand that such as system is truly state-of-the-art, even now in 2018.
+So, enjoy this for what it is.

 Concept
 -